tylerlwsmith/2024-blog/README.md

 **Removing the `/wp/` prefix from `/wp/wp-admin/` that is added by Bedrock.** I tried this a few times a few different ways, but it seems to cause problems with login post request trying to redirect, which is not supported.
 A Roots community member seemed to [have some luck in this post](https://discourse.roots.io/t/recommended-subdomain-multisite-nginx-vhost-configuration-with-new-web-layout/1429/12?u=etc), but I couldn't get it to work.
 Changes to the admin url structure will likely require edits to `WP_SITEURL` in `.env`.

 **WordPress caching.** WordPress is slow.
 The [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/) is webhost agnostic and seemingly recommended by WordPress, but I'm not sure if it would actually help with REST responses.
 The [WP REST Cache](https://wordpress.org/plugins/wp-rest-cache/) plugin purportedly helps with this, at least according to this [blog post](https://medium.com/@lodewijkm/our-headless-wordpress-journey-part-i-speeding-up-the-rest-api-aef76a898418).

-**Remove all plugin capabilities from all user roles.** Since plugins are managed via Composer, it would be reasonable to remove users' ability to install plugins via the admin UI.
-All WordPress [capabilities are listed in the documentation](https://wordpress.org/documentation/article/roles-and-capabilities/), and capabilites can be removed [via PHP code](https://developer.wordpress.org/reference/classes/wp_role/remove_cap/) or using the [WP-CLI cap command](https://developer.wordpress.org/cli/commands/cap/).

 **Automate WordPress setup with the `entrypoint.sh` script.** I had originally intended to automate much of the WordPress setup in the entrypoint script, but I gave up when I realized how painful and ridiculous this project was.